openshift/release/ci-operator/SECRETS.md

 This document overviews the secrets that are available and the means by which they should be deployed to the cluster.

+## Access to secrets

+We store secrets in bitwarden.
+To get access, you will need to ask in #forum-testplatform on the OpenShift Slack, or open a Jira ticket to the DPTP team.

 ## Secrets Listing

 The following secrets exist in the `ci` Namespace and are used by the infra.
 If